 Step 3: Apply Brain over Brawn

-If you carefully examine the first row of flooring on each side of the room, the side in which the first row has either been cut or the tongue of the wood is showing, is the side of the room they finished their install.
-That is the side you want to start removing the old flooring.
+Examine the first row of flooring on each side of the room.
+The side where the first row has either been cut or the tongue of the wood is showing is likely where the installation ended.
+This is the side you want to start removing the old flooring.

-If the first row is too close to the wall to get a pry bar under the flooring without damaging the drywall, try screwing wood screws partially into the flooring along the wall of the first board and then use the claw end of a hammer or crowbar to pry the boards up.
+Be careful not to damage the subfloor.
+If the first row is too close to the wall, try screwing wood screws partially into the flooring along the wall of the first board and then use the claw end of a hammer or crowbar to pry the boards up.

 Get exactly what you need